Fender Player Stratocaster HSS Electric Guitar Review and Features

 Features You Should Know

+Where the Fender name sits against the Squier badge is explained in the guide on Fender versus Squier.
 The 22 frets, a relatively new addition to Mexican Strats, give you added range.
 The scale length of 25.5 inches provides a classic Fender feel.
-The tone and volume controls are responsive, although I did notice some scratchiness while adjusting the knobs.
+The tone and volume controls are responsive, although some scratchiness can show up while adjusting the knobs.

-This is easily one of the most versatile guitars I’ve played.
-While it’s not perfect, its stellar sound quality, build reliability, and stunning design make it a great choice for intermediate players or anyone looking to upgrade from entry-level guitars.
+This is easily one of the most versatile guitars in its class.
+While it’s not flawless, its stellar sound quality, build reliability, and stunning design make it a great choice for intermediate players or anyone looking to upgrade from entry-level guitars.

 Pros